VoxeLibre/VoxeLibre/README.md

 * `API.md`: For Minetest modders who want to mod this game

 ## Credits
 There are so many people to list (sorry).
 Check out the respective mod directories for details.
+This section is only a rough overview of the core authors of this game.

+### Coding
+* [Wuzzy](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=3082): Main programmer of most mods
+* daredevils: Creator of MineClone on which MineClone 2 is based on
+* Lots of other people: TO BE WRITTEN (see mod directories for details)

+### Textures
+* [XSSheep](http://www.minecraftforum.net/members/XSSheep): Main author; creator of the Pixel Perfection resource pack of Minecraft 1.11
+* [Wuzzy](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=3082): Main menu imagery and various edits and additions of texture pack
+* [kingoscargames](https://github.com/kingoscargames): Various edits and additions of existing textures
+* [leorockway](https://github.com/leorockway): Some edits of mob textures
+* [xMrVizzy](https://minecraft.curseforge.com/members/xMrVizzy): Glazed terracotta (textures are subject to be replaced later)
+* Other authors: GUI images,

+### Models
+* [22i](https://github.com/22i): Creator of all models

-### Mods
+### Sounds and music
-TO BE WRITTEN.
+Various sources.
+See the respective mod directories for details.

 ### Special thanks

-* daredevils for starting this project
+* daredevils for starting MineClone, the original version of this game
-* Tox82, MinetestForFun & Calinou for help in dev
-* GravGun & Obani for Help in Build struct
 * celeron55 for creating Minetest
-* Bob Lennon because it's a pyro-barbare
 * Minetest's modding community for providing a huge selection of mods, some of which ended up in MineClone 2
 * Jordach for the jukebox music compilation from Big Freaking Dig
 * The workaholics who spent way too much time writing for the Minecraft Wiki.
 It's an invaluable resource for creating this game
 * Notch and Jeb for being the major forces behind Minecraft
 * XSSheep for creating the Pixel Perfection resource pack
+* [22i](https://github.com/22i) for providing great models and support

 ## Info for programmers
 You find interesting and useful infos in `API.md`.